Our Lavender Varieties

 Super

 A very elegant lavender with long stems.
 It has the best aroma of all the Lavandins , and is used for soap fragrances and aromatherapy because of the oil.
+In my opinion, this make the best oil on our farm.

 Cathy Blanc Lavender.jpg